• About

 19 Wednesday Oct 2016

-Posted by Julia Monroe in All Sparkled Up, allsparkledup, encouragement, God, Inspirational, nature, Scoliosis, Uncategorized
+Posted All Sparkled Up, allsparkledup, encouragement, God, Inspirational, nature, Scoliosis, Uncategorized

 1. Your mind is very powerful.
 “Mind over matter” makes sense when you’re dealing with crippling pain.
 Fill your mind with wisdom and knowledge.
 There is plenty of room for thoughts that aren’t related to your pain at all.